nuxeo/nuxeo/nuxeo-platform-login-token/README.md

 ## Goal

 The main goal of this module is to allow a client device to authenticate against a Nuxeo server using a token acquired during a handshake phase and then stored locally for a regular use.
 This way, the client does not need to store any user secret information such as login / password that could be found easily on a file system for example.
+If a specific device token is compromised (e.g. laptop theft), the user can revoke the device token in the web interface and generate a new one independent token for new device with their usual user credentials.

 A token is bound on the server to a triplet defined by:

 - a user name
 - an application name
-- a device name
+- a device identifier

 This way a single user can have multiple tokens for different applications on different devices.